hashicorp/consul-cluster-peering-setup-module/README.md

 #### Sensitive Tokens
 If the token is very sensitive, for instance, when using the bootstrap token, it is recommended to instead pass the token via an environment variable.
 The token environment variables are defined [here](https://registry.terraform.io/providers/hashicorp/consul/latest/docs#token).

-Alternatively, you can define variables for the tokens and pass them via the Terraform command directly.
-Keep this in mind when we cover [generating the Terraform module](#Generate-the-Terraform-module) and [Setting up peering connections](#Setup-peering-connections)
+Alternatively, you can define variables for the tokens and pass them via the Terraform command directly or via the environment.
+Keep this in mind when we cover [generating the Terraform module](#Generate-the-Terraform-module) and [setting up peering connections](#Setup-peering-connections)

 #### Example
 ```hcl